 And don’t forget the sales collateral!
 You can’t have really strong web content to pull a lead in and then try to win them over with a sales deck you’ve had lying around for years.

 Pull your marketing and sales team together to create strong sales collateral that can be used to convert leads.

 You hire your sales team for a reason.
 You want them to get to know your customers and sell your product to them.
+Use that insight.

 While your marketing team will understand a lot of the issues your potential customer has, nobody knows them better than sales.

-Each team, and each colleague is going to have different KPIs.
+Each team and each colleague is going to have different KPIs.
 We accept that.
 But for true sales and marketing alignment, you need to understand what each team wants to achieve, and how they can work together to achieve it.